 BEWARE OF UNDERGROUND INFRASTRUCTURES

 Many public infrastructures, such as gas and potable water distribution networks, are buried.
-Even during residential excavation work, it is essential to check if any are present where you plan to dig a ditch.
+Even during residential excavation work, it is essential to check if any are present where you plan to dig a ditch with an excavator.
 For this, you can use a service like Info-Excavation.
 This way, you might avoid causing damage that would require sewer or aqueduct repairs!

 SOME TIPS TO MAKE DITCH DIGGING EASIER